Used to welcome and impress guests, this was the largest and grandest room built by the 1st Duke.

 Download our house guide in advance of your visit.
-Please be aware that to enable social distancing, most of the written information has been removed from the house.
+Please be aware that to enable social distancing, some of the written information has been removed from the house.
 However this guide is available and our friendly and knowledgeable guides in each room would love to chat with you.

 The house has been passed down through 16 generations of the Cavendish family.
 Learn about the Cavendish family history.